sa-lee/talk-isu-graphics/README.md

 obtained from an NLDR method, we can preserve global structure and through user interactions like linked brushing observe where the NLDR view may be misleading.
 We show a few use cases to demonstrate our approach.

-The implementation of our framework is available as an R package called `liminal` available at https://github.com/sa-lee/liminal.

 # Slide available [here](https://bit.ly/39vj1mF)